CarlosLeyvaAyala/Easy-Containers/README.md

 1. Install [node.js][].

-1. Open the command line and navigate to the folder where you put this project.
+1. Open the command line and navigate to [Platform/easy-containers/][].

 1. Run `npm i` to install the dependencies.